 You might have a closet full of clothes you love but still not have a solid foundation, she says.
 As a personal stylist, Vollmerhausen sees many clients whose closets contain many “special pieces” without enough essentials to anchor them.

 What kind of clothing items are staples?
 “The black pants, those perfect dark jeans, the easy-to-layer cream sleeveless blouse, the black blazer,” Vollmerhausen says.
 These basic pieces may not have many bells and whistles compared with those special pieces you love, but you need them so you’ll have a versatile, functional wardrobe.

 With a solid foundation of basics to build on, you don’t really need to have a lot of additional clothing to have many options for a variety of different outfits.

 - One week’s worth of bottoms: seven trousers, jeans, skirts or a mix of these pieces

 - Two week’s worth of tops: 14 blouses and T-shirts (because tops usually need more laundering than bottoms)

 - Five layering pieces such as cardigans, blazers and jackets

 - Five pairs of shoes including two pairs of flats, one pair of comfortable pumps, one pair of flat ankle boots and one pair of nonathletic sneakers.

 Whatever your style, Vollmerhausen says your look will fall apart if your clothes appear worn or don’t fit properly.
-If a garment worth keeping doesn’t fit as well as it should, have it altered.
+If a garment you want to keep doesn’t fit as well as it should, have it altered.
 “It’s worth the investment,” she states.

-Bonus: Making your clothes last longer means you won’t need to replace pieces as often so your budget will last longer.
+Bonus: Making your clothes last longer means you won’t need to replace pieces as often, which will help your budget last longer.